marxanweb/general/documentation/docs_user.md

 <img src='images/window_server_details.png' title='Server details window' class='docsImage'>

 For Admin users, if there is a new version of the WDPA available then they will be able to update it from this window.
 For information on updates to the WDPA see [here](https://www.protectedplanet.net/c/monthly-updates){:target="_blank"}.
+If the WDPA is updated with new data then the intersection analysis between the protected areas and the planning units will need to be repeated.

 ### Documentation
 This provides a link to the main page for the Marxan Web documentation.